To be eligible for an Acupuncturist License in Texas, an applicant must be able to answer “Yes” to the following questions:

 - if taken on or after June 1, 2004 includes: the NCCAOM Foundation of Oriental Medicine Module, Acupuncture Module, Point Location Module, the Chinese Herbology Module, and the Biomedicine Module.

 - Have you taken and passed the CCAOM Clean Needle Technique Course and Practical Examination.

-- Have you passed the Texas Jurisprudence (JP) exam within 3 attempts?
+- Have you passed the Texas Jurisprudence (JP) exam?